oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 configmap/sm-config-map created
 ```

-Now we can apply the update, we'll use the Kubernetes rolling upgrade process (as we're going to want to revert this one !)
+Now we can apply the update, we'll use the Kubernetes rolling upgrade process (as we're going to want to revert this one!)

 - In the OCI Cloud shell type
   - `kubectl apply -f $HOME/helidon-kubernetes/service-mesh/stockmanager-deployment-broken.yaml`